polyaxon/polyaxon/site/docs/core/python-library/index.md

 title: "Polyaxon Python Library"
 sub_link: "python-library"
 meta_title: "Polyaxon Python Library - Polyaxon References"
-meta_description: "Use our python library to instrument your machine learning model and track experiments, create polyaxonfile specification, and extend Polyaxon's behaviour.
+meta_description: "Use our Python library to instrument your machine learning model and track experiments, create Polyaxonfile specification, and extend Polyaxon's behavior.
 Setup should only take a few lines of code.
 If you're using a popular framework, we have a number of integrations to make setting up Polyaxon easy."
 visibility: public
 status: published
 tags: